-\3 : Si
+\1 : S \2 : Si

-The Honda Supplemental Restraint System (SRS) is standard on all Civics sold in the U.S. The SRS includes the steering wheel airbag assembly, sensors in the dashboard, and a control unit with sensors behind the center console.
+The SRS includes the steering wheel airbag assembly, sensors in the dashboard, and a control unit with sensors behind the center console.

-The sensors are decelerometers, set to trigger in a frontal impact that generates more force than a 10 mile per hour barrier crash.
+The sensors are decelerometers, set to trigger in a severe frontal impact that generates more force than a 25 mile per hour crash into a parked vehicle of similar size.
 For the SRS to activate, at least two sensors must trigger.
 This duplication is to prevent accidental activation.

 When the control unit receives trigger signals from at least two sensors, it sends voltage to the airbag.
 The control unit stores this charge in capacitors to insure reliability even if a severe impact damages the car's battery or electrical connections.
 The electrical charge sent to the airbag assembly ignites its propellant, which burns instantaneously.
-The gas produced by the burning propellant inflates the airbag in about 40 milliseconds (1/25 of a second).
+The gas produced by the burning propellant inflates the airbag instantly.